Birch tar: benefits, harm, application

 Tar ointment

-To prepare an ointment for burns and wounds yourself, you will need:
+To prepare ointment for burns and wounds yourself, you will need:

 - tar;

-Preparation: Stir the tar and existing fat one to ten.
-The ointment is ready to use.
+Preparation: mix tar and existing fat one to ten.
+The ointment is ready for use.

 Tar as a remedy for diathesis

-Diathesis is extremely harmful disease and most often it happens in children with a sweet tooth.
-From a simple rash, it sometimes turns into a real torment.
-A simple recipe with tar will help to cope with it.
+Diathesis is extremely harmful disease and most often it occurs in children with a sweet tooth.
+From a simple rash, it sometimes turns into real torture.
+A simple recipe with tar will help you cope with it.
 All you need to mix the ointment:

 - baby cream (or butter);